2024-2025 Policy Library

 College Programming Board (CPB)

-We value your input and involvement with helping to shape programs that will ignite interest and participation from our peers.
+CPB values student input and involvement with helping to shape programs that will ignite interest and participation from our peers.
 To contact the board with event ideas or suggestions, or to learn more about becoming a member, please email cpb@cmc.edu.

 Clubs and Organizations

-There are over 50 different clubs and organizations you can join at CMC that cater to a variety of interests, cultures, and activities.
+There are over 50 different clubs and organizations you can join at CMC that cater to a variety of interests, identities, and activities.
 If you are interested in learning more about what we have to offer, please attend the CMC Club Fair hosted at the beginning of each semester to meet with group representatives and learn more about how to become a member.
-For a current list of ASCMC-specific organizations, check out Engage@Claremont.
+For a current list of ASCMC-specific organizations, check out https://engage.claremont.edu/

 Beyond the ASCMC-specific clubs, The Claremont Colleges have over 150 5C organizations.
 The members of these groups include students from the five undergraduate colleges (5C).
-All events and programs hosted through these groups cater to students across the 5C’s and are recognized through the Associated Students of Pomona College.
-A list of these organizations can also be found on Engage@Claremont.
+All events and programs hosted through these groups cater to students across the 5Cs and are recognized through the Associated Students of Pomona College.
+A list of these organizations can also be found on https://engage.claremont.edu/.
 If you are interested in joining one of these organizations, attend the 5C Club Fair at the beginning of the fall semester to meet with group representatives and learn more about becoming a member.

 If you find that the current list of clubs does not match your interests, we encourage you to create your own organization!
-Through a basic application process, we will help you get your new group up and running with the help of the ASCMC Vice President of Campus Organizations.
+Through a basic application process, we will help you get your new group up and running with the help of the ASCMC Vice President for Campus Organizations.
 More information can be found at associatedstudentsofclaremontmckennacollege.org or by emailing clubs@cmc.edu.

 Bike Shop & Bikes on Campus

-**There has been an increase in bike thefts on the campuses of the Claremont Colleges.
-Be aware that you assume the risk of such theft by renting or bringing a bike to campus.
 We strongly encourage you to register your bike with Campus Safety and to properly secure your bike at all times with a u-lock when it is not in use.

 Athletics and Recreation

 CMS Recreation provides extensive access to a broad range of recreational activities and services for students, faculty, and staff of Claremont McKenna, Harvey Mudd, and Scripps Colleges.
 The department offers programming that encompasses the competitive, passive, social, cultural, and instructional aspects of recreational activity.
 Such activities include intramural sports activities, club sports program assistance, open recreational activities, and recreational special events.
-Check out CMC Recreation on Facebook.

 CMS Intramural Sports